roxberry/roxberry-jekyll/_posts/2017-02-12-technology-weekly-briefing.md

 tags:       [coder, maker, hacker, mentor]
 featured:   true
 ---

 # Farmland
 I started last week at a new client out in the farm lands of Pennsylvania.
 Out of my comfort zone, this involved a hotel stay at the Inn at Leolas, a new client with a barrage of new concepts and code.
 I was issued a new laptop, new e-mail, new MSDN account - more stuff to manage.
 I did utilize a Google Chrome feature of setting up a Chrome profile for the new account.
 This let me setup a profile with bookmarks, applications and settings specific to the account I will use at the client.

 # Performance Testing
-I am following the basic process for performance testing:
+I am following a basic process for performance testing:
 1. Understand client issues that prompted their request for a specialist.
 1. Identify target environments to test
 1. Create test environment to plan and design tests